icewolfz/jiMUD/docs/preferences.md

 - `Save path` The location to save log files to, **note** path must exist supports [Predefined variables for paths](faq.md#what-predefined-variables-can-be-use-for-paths)

+## Telnet

+Settings to control how to handle telnet options and emulation

+- `MUD Compression Protocol (MCCP)` Disables or enables MUD Client Compression Protocol, this allows the mud to send all data as compressed to save bandwidth, only disable if you seem to have issues or need to try and save some local resources.
+- `UTF-8` Disables or enables UTF8 processing, disabling it may gain you some cpu or speed but you cuold get garbled or incorrectly displayed text.
+- `MUD eXtension Protocol (MXP)` Disables or enables MUD eXtension Protocol parsing and telnet option
+- `Echo` Disable or enables Echo option to display/hide text when server requests
+- `MUD Sound Protocol (MSP)` Disable or enable MSP
+- `Display Notification on MSP Play` Display a message when a file has started to play

 ## Mapper

 - `Open on load` Open the mapper when you load the client